Argentine ant: Reproduction and seasonal colony trends

-Like workers in many other ant species, Argentine ant workers are unable to lay reproductive eggs but can direct the development of eggs into reproductive females; the production of males appears to be controlled by the amount of food available to the larvae.
+Like workers in many other ant species, Argentine ant workers are unable to lay reproductive eggs but can direct the development of eggs in reproductive females; the production of males appears to be controlled by the amount of food available to the larvae.
 Argentine ant colonies almost invariably have many reproductive queens, as many as eight for every 1,000 workers.

 The seasonal low occurs in mid-winter, when 90% of a representative colony consists of workers and the remainder of queens, and no reproductive activity and minimal birthing.
-Eggs are produced in late-winter, nearly all of which hatch into sexual forms by May.
+Eggs are produced in late-winter, nearly all of which hatch into sexual forms by May(*).
 Mating occurs after the females emerge.
-Worker production increases steadily from mid-March to October, after which their numbers are not replenished; thus, their numbers drop steadily over the winter months.
+Worker production increases steadily from mid-March(*) to October(*), after which their numbers are not replenished; thus, their numbers drop steadily over the winter months.

+((*) Note that the information regarding the months May, March, and October in this paragraph, as well as the entire Month axis in the graph, are not worldwide correct, in particular in Southern hemisphere, due to the shift of six months in seasons between the two hemispheres.)

 Colonies in the Argentine ant's native habitat are kept within a range of ten to one hundred meters by colonies of interspecific and intraspecific rivals.
 As the colonies expand, they appear to form fluctuating territory borders, which contract and expand on a seasonal and conditional basis.
 There is an expansive push outward in the summer months, with a retreating motion in the winter.
 This has to do with soil moisture and temperature conditions.

 At the edges of these borders are either rival L. humile colonies or other obstacles that prevent further expansion, such as an inhospitable environment for nests.

 Impact

 The ants are ranked among the world's 100 worst invasive animal species.

 In its introduced range, the Argentine ant often displaces most or all native ants and can threaten native invertebrates and even small vertebrates that are not accustomed to defending against the aggressive ants.
 This can, in turn, imperil other species in the ecosystem, such as native plants that depend on native ants for seed dispersal, or lizards that depend on native ants or invertebrates for food.
 For example, the recent severe decline in coastal horned lizards in southern California is closely tied to Argentine ants displacing native ant species on which the lizards feed.
+In South Africa, the Argentine ant has in some cases displaced native ants that disperse the seeds of Fynbos plants like Mimetes cucullatus.
+The Argentine ants don't take the seeds underground and are left on the surface, resulting in ungerminated plants and the dwindling of Fynbos seed reserves after veld fires.